 At Georgia Bone & Joint, we understand that pain in the knee can make everyday activities difficult.

 Why choose Georgia Bone & Joint?

 Our knee surgeons at Georgia Bone & Joint have completed additional training, specifically in the knee.
-With this advanced training, DR. GEORGE BALLANTYNE, DR. MICHAEL GRUBER, DR. MICHAEL CUSHING, DR. JAYSON MCMATH, DR. CLARK WALKER, DR. DAVID HEINSCH, and our non-operative orthopedic physician, DR. TREVOR TURNER have the experience and expertise to assess, diagnose, and treat your knee injury or condition individually to your needs.
+With this advanced training, DR. GEORGE BALLANTYNE, DR. MICHAEL GRUBER, DR. MICHAEL CUSHING, DR. JAYSON MCMATH, DR. CLARK WALKER, DR. DAVID HEINSCH, DR. SHIVAM DESAI, and our non-operative orthopedic physician, DR. TREVOR TURNER have the experience and expertise to assess, diagnose, and treat your knee injury or condition individually to your needs.